noah-kr/bt-biomass-datasets/README.md

 python query_point.py
 ```

+Note for the following the output TIFF file will always be in EPSG:4326, even if the input is in a different CRS format
 ### Query for a Sentinel Tile and return intersecting tif file

 ### Query for a .tif file and return intersecting tif file